MC-Bloc/SunBlock/README.md

 ### Game Layer
 While you can run a plain Java instance of minecraft, we run Minecraft through a CubeCoders AMP instance.
-Sunblock runs forge minecraft.
+SunBlock runs forge minecraft.
 The choice of the port is up to you.

 The JSON file (from the logical layer) is read by the minecraft mod.
 Then this data is sent to the clients running the same mod.